(Cape Town, Kruger, Johannesburg)

 The falls are among the largest in the world, and a private on-foot tour reveals all the best vantage points to witness this remarkable feat of nature.
 You’ll also experience a much calmer side of the Zambezi River on a picturesque sunset cruise as hippos, crocodiles, elephants and abundant birdlife patrol the banks.
-Those sights are only matched by your private game drive on the savannah of the Kruger National Park where lions, leopards, zebras and cheetahs all prowl in the golden afternoon light.
+Those sights are only matched by your game drive on the savannah of the Kruger National Park where lions, leopards, zebras and cheetahs all prowl in the golden afternoon light.
 There’s also much to discover in cosmopolitan Cape Town, among the vibrant cobbled streets of traditional Bo Kaap, and on the breath-taking coastal drive to the Cape of Good Hope.

 This is an all-encompassing tour that combines the best of coastal South Africa with the stirring sights of the savannah and the abundant wildlife of the mighty Zambezi River.
 Accommodation at traditional safari lodges is designed to capture the spirit of a traditional African safari, while the Dutch-colonial architecture and historic grandeur of your other hotels weaves a rich tapestry of African cultural life.
-And private tours with experienced guides reveal the stories behind the sites.
+And shared tours with experienced guides reveal the stories behind the sites.

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.